Dojones98/FiniteStateAutomata/README.md

     In addition to this option, you could run the no_args shell script which will execute simulate.py using python3 with dfa.txt and strings.txt as input files.

     You could also use run_simulate.sh which will require two additional command line agruments. (i.e. ./run_simulate dfa.txt strings.txt)

+## Simulate Output:
+    Simulate outputs "REJECT" or "ACCEPT" based on whether the line of input was accepted or rejected by the DFA defined in the first input argument.
+On the same line as "REJECT" or "ACCEPT", the string that was accepted or rejected is given.

 # Folder 2: textsearch